cym13/cym13.github.io/source/duelingnexus_audit.rst

 session.
 This execution of user-controlled JavaScript is a vulnerability called Cross-Site Scripting (commonly known as XSS).

-Here is a URL showcasing that vulnerability:
+Here is a URL showcasing that vulnerability by displaying a harmless popup:

 ::